TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 **Information We Collect Through Cookies and Other Technologies**

-When you visit the Edmunds Automotive Network, we may place pieces of code, commonly referred to as "cookies," or similar technology on your computer or other devices you use to access the Edmunds Automotive Network, such as your mobile phone or tablet.
-We use cookies to collect and retain information about you, such as your IP address and ZIP code, as soon as you visit the Edmunds Automotive Network.
-We also use cookies to collect and retain additional information about you, or from activity on devices associated with you, such as your online activities over time on the Edmunds Automotive Network and across third-party Web sites and online services.
+When you visit the Edmunds Automotive Network, we may place pieces of code, commonly referred to as "cookies" on your computer or other devices you use to access the Edmunds Automotive Network, such as your mobile phone or tablet, or use other technology to collect and retain information about you, such as your IP address and ZIP code, as soon as you visit the Edmunds Automotive Network.
+We also use cookies and other technology to collect and retain additional information about you, or from activity on devices associated with you, such as your online activities over time on the Edmunds Automotive Network and across third-party Web sites and online services.

 In addition to use for our own internal business purposes described above, we may provide this information to, or share this information with, third parties, including third-party advertisers that display advertising on the Edmunds Automotive Network or third-party Web sites and online services with which we do business.
 California residents: See "California Consumer Privacy Act (CCPA) Rights and Disclosures" below for more information.